Ibrahim-t39/aamu-inter-culture/README.md

 3. **Make your changes and commit them**.
 4. **Create a pull request** with a description of your changes.

-## Deployment

-This project is deployed on [Vercel](https://vercel.com).
-Any changes pushed to the main branch will automatically trigger a new deployment.

 ## Contact

 For any questions or concerns about this project, please contact: